FNNDSC/pl-medcon/README.rst

         [-a]  [--args]
         Optional string of additional arguments to "pass through" to medcon.

         All the args for medcon are themselves specified at the plugin level with this flag.
 	These args MUST be contained within single quotes (to protect them from the shell) and the quoted string MUST start with the required keyword 'ARGS: '.

         [-do]
-        Optional argument which an specify a conversion from one type to another.
-        Currently, only supports conversion from NIfTI to DICOM by passing the string "nifti2dicom"
+        Optional argument to provide a "macro" type functionality.
+Using this argument will add the correct underlying arguments to the internal `medcon` binary.

+        Currently available:

+		- 'nifti2dicom' : this will silently add the args '-c dicom -split3d'

         [-h] [--help]
         If specified, show help message and exit.